Christine-horrocks/CV/README.md

 - Centre E-Champion: designated member of staff responsible for training teachers in new EdTech and developing the EAP blended learning plan
 - An elected member of the Staff Forum for 3 years
 - Part of the team for organising staff development days
-- Deliverd staff training on Dyslexia and Specific Learning Difficulties
+- Delivered staff training on Dyslexia and Specific Learning Difficulties

 #### ELAC Summer Schools (July '09 - Aug '09)